Cook-Count-HSG/CookCount-Code/README.txt

 Overview of app.py
-This file is part of a Streamlit application called CookCount, which serves as a personal nutrition and recipe assistant.
+This file is part of a Streamlit application called CookandCount, which serves as a personal nutrition and recipe assistant.
 The application helps users create a profile, set fitness goals, and get recipe suggestions based on their dietary preferences and caloric needs.
 Key Components:
 1. Imports and Setup:
 The file begins by importing necessary libraries such as streamlit, pandas, plotly, and requests.